If you are unsure about the differences between plant-based and raw plant-based diets then these words below will help you.

-Vegetarian diet, as we all know, proposes dishes based on vegetables, grains, and fruits.
+Vegetarian diets, as we all know, propose dishes based on vegetables, grains, and fruits.
 Foods are either raw or cooked.
-It generally does not include any meat, poultry or seafood.
-Sometimes eggs or milk are used.
-Basically it does not contain animal protein, mostly.
+It does not include any meat, poultry or seafood -though some vegetarians choose to include animal- products such as eggs or milk.

 A Raw Vegetarian Wave

-But raw vegetarian fans have a claim: by cooking food, they say, we eliminate or reduce many nutrients and vitamins that do remain if we do not process vegetables.
-Or, if we do, it should not be more than 118 degrees Fahrenheit.
-Think about steaming, for instance.
+But raw vegetarian fans have a claim: by cooking food we eliminate or reduce many nutrients and vitamins that do remain if we do not process vegetables.
+Or, if we do, it should not be more than 118 degrees Fahrenheit -think about steaming, for instance.

-This diet is based on vegetables, grains, fruits and raw eggs.
-It usually does not include any meat, poultry or seafood.
+This diet is based on vegetables, grains, fruits, and, sometimes, raw eggs.

 Best of both diets